dstar55/100-words-design-patterns-java/_drafts/Visitor.md

 then when an element of the AST "accepts" the visitor, it sends a request to the visitor that encodes the element's class.

-The solution in the above example is a Visitor design pattern.
+This solution is example of the Visitor design pattern.

 The Visitor allows one or more operations to be applied to a set of objects at runtime, decoupling the operations from the object structure.